alchemyplatform/alchemy-sdk-js/README.md

   is reopened.
 Note that it is still possible, with a lower likelihood, for outgoing requests to be lost, so you should still have error handling as with any network request.

+## Alchemy Transact

+The `transact` namespace contains methods used for sending transactions.
+The unique methods to the `transact` namespace are:
+- `sendPrivateTransaction()`: Send a private transaction through Flashbots.
+- `cancelPrivateTransaction()`: Cancel a private transaction sent with Flashbots.

+The `transact` namespace also aliases over several commonly used methods from the `core` namespace for convenience:
+- `getTransaction()`: Returns the transaction for the given transaction hash.
+- `sendTransaction()`: Sends a standard transaction to the network to be mined.
+- `waitForTransaction()`: Waits for a transaction to be mined and returns the transaction receipt.

 ## Alchemy NFT API

 The SDK currently supports the following [NFT API](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api) endpoints